 1. Let’s begin with a brief introduction of yours and an overview of your book—Zero Not Out.

 I am Vamshi Krishna, living in Bengaluru.
 I see myself as a coder by chance and a writer by choice.
-I spend my days as a software engineer and the nights as a struggling writer, with a hope to make it big someday.
+I spend my days as a software engineer and the nights as a struggling writer, with the hope to make it big someday.

 ‘Zero Not Out’ is my debut fiction novel, before which I did author a software-related book.